The meaning of life is that is stops.

 3) How is My Health?

 Why is it important?
 Because it is challenging to show up in the world when you are not feeling well.
 So, 3-pillars of health: 1) sleep 2) food 3) movement.
-Make sure you get enough sleep, eat lots of good real foods and get plenty of movement.
+So, make sure you get enough sleep, eat lots of good real foods, and get plenty of movement.